JE-CM/Organized-Storage/documents/user_stories.md

 - As a developer
 - I want to to have user stories defined which follow the design of "Phase 1" of the product design document provided by Geraldine (ggm.100423@gmail.com), the project UI/UX designer.
-- So that my development efforts are well-guided for creating a proper user experience that supports the product vision
+- So that my development efforts are well-guided for creating a proper user experience that supports the product vision.

 ASSIGNEE: matthew-silva